pedro-mariotti/pedro-mariotti/README.md

 🎮 I also have experience with game developing using the **Unity Engine 2D** and **GameMaker Studio 2**

-💞️ Currently working as an intern game developer at [Bragi Estúdios](https://bragiestudios.com/)
+💞️ Currently working as an junior game developer at [Bragi Estúdios](https://bragiestudios.com/)

 🐈 I love cats